wajeh3442-b/Student-Coding8-array_gui-/README.md

-rray size to enter each element.
+Array size to enter each element.

 Show Array Button: Displays the array with indices in a separate panel.